 -Submit a check online before 7 pm ET, and you’ll see it on the next business day.
 For example, if you deposit a check at 6:30 pm ET on Thursday, you’ll see it in your account on Friday (provided it is a business day and not a holiday)

 -Submit a check online after 7 pm ET, and you’ll see it on the 2nd business day.
 For example, if you deposit a check at 7:30 pm ET on Thursday, you’ll see it in your account on Monday (provided it is a business day and not a holiday)Source: https://www.ally.com/help/bank/deposits.html

 The Ally debit card is issued by Mastercard.
 It’s purple.
 Otherwise, there’s nothing interesting or unique about it.
 It’s worked great as an ATM card, even as my ATM usage has dwindled over the years.
 It’s also worked as a debit card the handful of times I’ve used it for purchases.
 But I tend to use a credit card whenever possible.

 Transferring between accounts is easy and instant.
 It couldn’t be easier to execute transfers from the mobile app or from Ally’s website.
 You’ll need to be careful to avoid the excessive transfers fee, as discussed in the fees section.
 But Ally makes it easy to see how many transactions are remaining in your statement cycle.

 The Ally savings account is well known for its competitive interest rate.
-The rate on savings accounts was recently raised to 2.20%.
+The rate on savings accounts is currently 2.10%.
 And it’s common that they adjust it, so keep an eye on their homepage.
 Ally displays the latest rate as a siren call to high-yield hunters.

 There’s no minimum balance required to earn that rate, nor any other sneaky fine print or crazy caveats.
 So Ally’s online savings account is a solid place to park your cash.